OZoneSQT/Embedded-System/Arduino/Labs/Lab3/README.md

 ## Reference Code Common
 - the basic Arduino bare metal IO.h for access to pins and registers and basic definitions
+- the AVR libraries interrupts.h was a key component
-- HardwareSerial.h for serial communitcation
+- HardwareSerial.h for serial communitcation for debug prints
-- The supplied ADC code was extremely useful, I just specialized it to my particular case.
+- The supplied ADC code was extremely useful, I just specialized it to my particular case. (recouperated from lab2)

 ## Discussion/Conclusion
+- In the early stages of the Lab (Part 2) the difficulty was figure how best to trigger the interrupts.
+I had an initial 5v output during the interrupt and tried the various modes but in the end I selected `trigger on rising edge` and fine tuned my signal to 5v out for 500ms and then 0v out.